 It took the convergence of cheap oil, government subsidies, and technology to allow a once very time-consuming and expensive process of growing grain to be suddenly available ~ on the cheap.

-Once it was cheaper to produce and ship grain, cows were taken off the pasture, and put on un-natural diets of now cheap grain.
-Mono-cropping, tillage, and the use of synthetic fertilizers, herbicides, and pesticides replaced the more normal systems of raising herbivores on pasture in a dynamic and diverse agricultural system that was once the norm across much of the country.
+Once it was cheaper to produce and ship grain, cows which start on pasture were finished on grain, inside cement floored structures.
+Mono-cropping, tillage, and the use of synthetic fertilizers, herbicides, and pesticides replaced the traditional, integrative growing methods including rotational grazing that was once the norm across much of the country.

 "...One of the most poignant and active environmental decisions you can make is to patronize 100 percent grass-based herbivores: beef, dairy, lamb, chevon, yak, bison, deer, antelope, elk, moose...you get the picture."

 Despite the popularity of low-carb diets, beef consumption has dropped dramatically over the last couple decades.
 We are doing our share to turn those trends around as hypercarnivores!

 Don's excellent, well researched book will be available July 2018!

 A low-carb diet has been proven to be a healthy diet, which I covered in part in Healthy Eating.
 I highly recommend the following books (in addition to the wealth of information from a wide variety of experts available on DietDoctor.com).